ctram/finder-app/README.md

 - Clicking on a marker centers the map over the marker.
 - Hovering cursor over the marker presents a pop with more detailed info of the business.
 - Intelligent zooming based on markers on the map.

-### Tools used:
-- Google Maps API,
-- Yelp API
-- Angular.js
-- Bootstrap (Bootswatch)
-- a bit of jQuery
-- Rails back end (responsible for contacting Yelp API and returning JSON back to the client)
-- yelp-ruby gem, for convenient sending of search queries to yelp's API.

-### Installing and Running

-- Clone this app.
-- Change directory into the app folder
-- Run ```bundle install```
-- Run ```rails server```
-- The app can be viewed within a web browser at ```http://localhost:3000```